Ad Group Negative Keywords: Increasing Your Efficiency with Google Ads

 The importance of Ad Group level negative keywords

-Campaign level negative keywords are great for keeping irrelevant searches out of all the ad groups associated with it, but what they don’t do is keep out searches tailored to each specific ad group.
+Campaign level negative keywords are great for keeping irrelevant searches out of all ad groups associated with the campaign.
+But they don’t stave off searches tailored to each ad group.
 This is where the importance of Ad Group level negative keywords comes in.

-There is no doubt that negative keywords are beneficial, but some digital marketers tend to just use them at the Campaign level.
-Some don’t add Ad Group level negative keywords to keep out searches tailored to each specific ad group, and this can cause problems.
+There is no doubt that negative keywords are beneficial, but some digital marketers tend to just use them at the Campaign level, which can cause problems.

 Maybe the search results that came into your ad group are still relevant to your product but not to that actual ad group.
 When this happens, it’s easy to look past it.
 An example of this is if you have an ad group for “white bed sheets” and you notice there are searches for “black bed sheets.”
 Even though this is still a bed sheet related search, it’s not technically accurate and can cause skewed data.

 2.)
 Digital marketers don’t understand the actual importance

 Some marketers don’t use ad group level negative keywords because they don’t realize or understand the importance of them.
 Granted, digital marketers don’t notice the impact negatives create until they have them in place, helping to organize ad groups.

 More than likely you won’t be able to notice the lack of ad group negative keywords hurting your revenue directly.
 Instead, it can cause complications down the road.
 There isn’t going to be a glaring issue pointing out the fact you aren’t using ad group level negatives, which is why it’s one of the important small tasks to take care of.

 Example of not using Ad Group level negative keywords

 It’s hard to understand the implications of not using Ad Group level negative keywords without an example.
 Here we provide a real-world example: